Bay Trail sign along trail in Fremont

 Near the airports, the Bay Trail is an ideal area for watching manmade birds land and take off.
 Access to the Bay also makes the shorelines along the Bay Trail popular places for water sports such as fishing, swimming, and wind surfing.
 There are many public parks and recreational facilties along the trail, as well as homes, businesses, hotels, restaurants, and stores.
 The trail can be used for travelling to recreational spots, going to shop or eat, or even commuting to work.
 These activities will become even more possible once the entire Bay Trail is complete.
 With the public purchase of the Cargill salt ponds in the South Bay, even more trails are possible.

-My hope is that these tours will result in increased awareness, appreciation, and support for the Bay Trail.
+My intent for doing these tours and pictures is to promote increased awareness and appreciation for the Bay Trail.
 Hopefully, as the Bay Trail brings more people in contact with the Bay, it will result in more support for preserving and restoring the Bay itself and its natural resources.
 Public and private support is needed to complete the Bay Trail.
-Once it is complete and unbroken, it will be one of the nations's truly great trail systems and will be a treasure for the Bay Area for years to come.
+It is becoming one of the nations's truly great trail systems and will be a treasure for the Bay Area for years to come.

 Peninsula Trails